-But today, children are at more risk in war and conflict zones now than at any time in the last 20 years.
+Today, children are at more risk in war and conflict zones now than at any time in the last 20 years.

 Despite the collective efforts of the international community, brutal tactics are still commonly used against children: children are used as suicide bombers, their schools are directly targeted, and the widespread use of indiscriminate weapons like cluster munitions, barrel bombs and improvised explosive devices make no distinction between soliders and children.

-Our new report, The War On Children, finds an increase in reported grave violations against children, mainly due to a crisis of compliance, lack of monitoring and reporting.
+Our new report, The War On Children, finds an increase in reported grave violations against children, mainly due to a crisis of compliance and a general absence of monitoring and reporting.

-And we can stop future child victims of conflict by acting together to push governments to strengthen protection for children caught up in war.
+With your help, together, we can give those children who are already the victims of war the support to build brighter futures and we can stop future child victims of conflict by acting together to push governments to strengthen protection for children caught up in war.